chrissimpkins/crypto/README.md

 # crypto

-## Simple symmetric GPG file encryption
+## Simple symmetric GPG file encryption and decryption

 ## About
 crypto provides a simple interface to symmetric Gnu Privacy Guard (gpg) encryption and decryption for one or more files on Unix and Linux platforms.
 It runs on top of gpg and requires a gpg install on your system.
 Encryption is performed with the AES256 cipher algorithm.

+Tested in Python 2.7, 3.4, and pypy.

 ## Quickstart